How to Start Annuals Indoors from Seed

 Did you know that you can get rare heirloom varieties with scents and flavors that hark back to pioneer days?

-Browse a seed catalog today to pick out flowers, herbs, and vegetables for the best growing season you’ve ever had.
+Browse a catalog today to pick out flowers, herbs, and vegetables for the best growing season you’ve ever had.

 Have you ever started seeds indoors?
 Did you successfully transplant them to the garden?
 Tell us your tips and tricks in the comments section below.